Returns the p-value of the Augmented Dickey-Fuller (ADF) test, which tests for a unit root in the time series sample.

 - The number of non-missing values in the input time series must be at least 10.

 - The ADF test does not directly test for stationarity, but indirectly through the existence (or absence) of a unit-root.
-Furthermore, ADF incorporates a deterministic trend (and trend squared), so it allows a trend-stationary process to occur.
+Furthermore, ADF incorporates a deterministic trend (and trend squared), allowing a trend-stationary process to occur.

 - The main difference between the ADF test and a normal Dickey-Fuller test is that ADF allows for higher-order autoregressive processes.

-- For the test-down approach, we start with a given maximum lag length and test down by running several tests; in each, we exaimine the high-order coefficient's t-stat for significance.
+- For the test-down approach, we start with a given maximum lag length and test down by running several tests; in each, we examine the high-order coefficient's t-stat for significance.

 - The time series is homogeneous or equally spaced.